Nebrethar/Docs-Diversity-Inclusion-Badging/Project/Criteria-Per-Category/Documentation.md

 Prove that the organization is measuring Documentation with regard to D&I by providing:

-  - A completed checklist (see below) for D&I in documentation.
+  - A completed checklist (see below) for D&I in the project's documentation.

 ### Checklist